yukijina/cli-project-wholefoods-recipe/README.md

 # WholefoodsRecipe

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/wholefoods_recipe`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code, run `bin/wholefoods_recipe` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+*
+You can list the recipe categories and pick the category you are interested in.
+There is an option to open the link of category.
+Have fun!!

 ## Installation